jewel/clearskies/PROTOCOL.md

 this share ID, with the client's "peer ID", followed by an @ sign, and then peer's IP address.
 The IP address can be an IPV4 address, or an IPV6 address surrounded in square brackets.

-The "features" list is a list of optional features supported by the tracker.

 Fast tracker